at-import/breakpoint/README.markdown

 * `$breakpoint-default-feature` - Defaults to 'min-width'.
 If you write a breakpoint with only a number, this is the feature that is used.
 * `$breakpoint-default-pair` - Defaults to 'width'.
 If you write a breakpoint with two numbers but do not specify the feature, this is the feature that is used.
 * `$breakpoint-to-ems` - Defaults to 'false'.
 If set to true, all pt/px/percent numbers will be converted to em units for better, more accessable media queries.
+* `$breakpoint-prefixes` - Defines the prefixes to write for prefixed media features.
+Defaults to `'webkit' 'moz'`.
+* `$breakpoint-prefixed-queries` - Defines what queries should be prefixed.
+Defaults to `'device-pixel-ratio' 'min-device-pixel-ratio' 'max-device-pixel-ratio'`.

+PLEASE NOTE!
+If you're a savvy reader, you'll have noticed that we've not included `-o-device-pixel-ratio` as a prefixed option, and we would encourage you not to either.
+Opera has decided that [their implementation should be written as a fraction, not as a decimal](http://dev.opera.com/articles/view/an-introduction-to-meta-viewport-and-viewport/#device-pixel-ratio), and we are currently not prepared to support automatic conversion of decimals to fractions.
+This leaves us in the position of either supporting only fractions for unprefixed `device-pixel-ratio`, which is counter to the way the two largest browsers support the query, or suggesting that if you want to use `-o-device-pixel-ratio` that you write a separate media query for it, and we've chosen the later.

 ### Usage

 ```scss
 // create $breakpoint variables like so